WTF is

 • Hepatitis C spreads when blood from someone living with hepatitis C enters the bloodstream of someone who is not infected.

-• Having vaginal or anal sex without a barrier like a condom can also spread hepatitis C as semen and vaginal fluids also contain the virus.
+• Having vaginal or anal sex without a barrier like a condom can also spread hepatitis C.

-• Sharing needles or injection equipment, or sharing personal hygiene items such as razors, tweezers, nail clippers, and toothbrushes are also ways the virus can spread.
+• Sharing injection, smoking, or snorting equipment, or sharing personal hygiene items such as razors, tweezers, nail clippers, and toothbrushes are also ways the virus can spread, as it can live on surfaces outside of the body for up to six weeks.

 Ok...